MikeRogers0/dotfiles/README.md

 I try to leave MacOS as default as possible, but here are some terminal commands I run to make things a bit snappier & suitable for dev.

+    # Do not keep wifi connected while powered off
+    sudo pmset -b tcpkeepalive 0

+    # Do not keep power to the RAM while sleeping
+    sudo pmset -a hibernatemode 25

     # Speed up window tranisations
     defaults write NSGlobalDomain NSWindowResizeTime 0.01;